TERMS, CONDITIONS AND ADDITIONAL INFORMATION DUTCH AMATEUR CHAMPIONSHIP 2023

 The Dutch Amateur Championship will be played in accordance with the Rules of Golf approved by R&A Rules Limited, the General Conditions of Competition and the Local Rules issued by the Championship Committee.

-The Championship is a three day tournament and will be decided by stroke play over four rounds of 18 holes.
-After 36 holes 47 men (+ties) and 18 ladies (+ties) will be playing the third and fourth round on the third day.
+The Championship is a four day tournament and will be decided by stroke play over four rounds of 18 holes.
+After 36 holes 47 men (+ties) and 18 ladies (+ties) will be playing the third round on Saturday and the fourth round on Sunday.
 The committee has the right to change the number of men and ladies for the third and fourth round depending of the number of entries of men and women.
 The competitor with the lowest aggregate score over 72 holes will be declared the winner (man and woman).
 In the event that more than one competitor has the same aggregate score over 72 holes, a sudden death play-off will be played immediately after the final round.
 The play-off holes for the ladies will be 10, 11, 12, 13, etc; play-off holes for men will be 10, 11, 9, 10, etc.

 Smoking, including electronic cigarettes, on the course and the practice facilities is strictly prohibited by players and their caddies.
 Penalty is disqualification (R1-2).